a-Digi-a/dotfiles/README.md

 These are for both Windows/Linux, some programs will be used on both some will be used on one OS (I will specify)

+NOTE: THIS IS STILL A WORK IN PROGRESS ESPECIALLY FOR LINUX

 ## Introduction

 ## Programs Used